iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Matrix Theory/Useful Matrix Identities.md

 ---
 ### **List of Formulas**

-Let $P$ be invertable squared matrix, then we can say that:
+Let $P$ be invertible squared matrix, then we can say that:

 > $$
 > (I + P)^{-1} = I- P（I+ P)^{-1} = I - (I + P)^{-1}P \tag{1}